JordiMoralesCasas/WebPhishing-APC/README.md

 Also, some cross-validation (K-fold) was introduced for validating the results.
 For the logistic regression the number of folds was found as part of the hyperparameter search, while for the SVM models it was set from the beginning: The ones with a polynomial kernel of 2nd, 3rd and 4th degree used 10 folds in order to prevent overfitting the data (The accuracy for the test sets was greater than 99%).
 The rest used 3 folds.

 ## Model summary
-The following 6 models are a selection of the most relevant models that I have found:
+The following 7 models are a selection of the most relevant models that I have found.

 The first three, although with a slightly worse accuracy than the rest, have a very fast training time.
 The rest are slower (but still fast compared to other models) but have great accuracy scores.